josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 In templates they look like regular HTML attributes, hence the name.

 The `ngModel` directive, which implements two-way data binding, is an example of an attribute directive.
-`ngModel` modifies the behavior of an existing element \(typically `<input>`\) by setting its display value property and responding to change events.
+`ngModel` modifies the behavior of an existing element \(typically the `input` element\) by setting its display value property and responding to change events.

 <code-example header="src/app/hero-detail.component.html (ngModel)" path="architecture/src/app/hero-detail.component.html" region="ngModel"></code-example>

 Angular includes pre-defined directives that change:

 * The layout structure, such as [ngSwitch](guide/built-in-directives#ngSwitch), and
 * Aspects of DOM elements and components, such as [ngStyle](guide/built-in-directives#ngstyle) and [ngClass](guide/built-in-directives#ngClass).